 The zero rate doesn’t apply to Class 1A (employer-only contributions payable on most benefits in kind) or Class 1B (employer-only contributions payable on items included within a PAYE settlement agreement) NICs.

-The payroll system you are using should be set up to automatically deduct the right amount of national insurance from the employee and this will be based on their tax code and category letter.
+The payroll system you are using should be set up to automatically deduct the right amount of national insurance under 21 from the employee and this will be based on their tax code for under 21 and category letter.
 Most employees will be category A but the majority of under 21s fall into category M (you will find more details on categories here).
 This information should also be shown on the employee’s payslip.
-It is important to be aware of the category letter for employees, as this will affect the national insurance contributions.
+It is essential to know the tax code for under 21 employees, as this affects their national insurance under 21 contributions.
 If you bring someone into your company who is between the ages of 16 and 20, double check that the correct national insurance category is being applied to ensure you are continually complying with all of your legal requirements.

 Creating opportunities for younger employees